[?] Subscribe To This Site

 Did you know, the Strelitzia in low as well as tall variety is endemic?
 It's also one of exceptions, which may be grown in domestic gardens.

-An unbelievably large amount of endemic flora has become fire resistant over times that we, often, only may guess.
+An unbelievably large amount of indigenous plants have become fire resistant over times that we, often, only may guess.

-The plants themselves have created their own immunities against wildfires.
+They created their own defense mechanism against wildfires.
 They have become resistant.
 Some have changed over periods of thousands of years or, more.

 What is striking is that the smaller a species, be it fauna or flora, the better its chances of survival.
 Just look at the cockroach or even at the ant..
 And what about the most common weeds?
 The human species must be the big exception despite its size.
 It is a fact that man has changed and evolved tremendously.